Matthew J. Adams

 Matthew J. Adams is an archaeologist who specializes in the Near East.
-He earned his degrees at Pennsylvania State University and the University of California, Los Angeles, and is the director of the Albright Institute of Archaeological Research in Jerusalem and the president of American Archaeology Abroad, Inc. He has worked on several archaeological projects in the past, and is currently director of the Jezreel Valley Regional Project, Co-Director of the Megiddo Expedition along with Israel Finkelstein and Mario Martin, and co-director of the Solomon's Pools Archaeological Project with Mark Letteney.
+He earned his degrees at Pennsylvania State University and the University of California, Los Angeles.
+He served as the director of the Albright Institute of Archaeological Research in Jerusalem (2014–2022), and is the current president of American Archaeology Abroad, Inc. He has worked on several archaeological projects in the past, and is currently director of the Jezreel Valley Regional Project, Co-Director of the Megiddo Expedition along with Israel Finkelstein and Mario Martin, and co-director of the Solomon's Pools Archaeological Project with Mark Letteney.